Priesemann-Group/mrestimator/docs/doc/gettingstarted.rst

 :math:`\tau` and :math:`m`.

 So what did all the arguments to :func:`full_analysis` do?
-Firstyl, you will find the exact same plot with the specified `title` as `Full Analysis.pdf` in the `targetdir` (here `output`).
+First of all, you will find the exact same plot with the specified `title` as `Full Analysis.pdf` in the `targetdir` (here `output`).

 `dt` and `dtunit` set the time scale, how far masurementpoints are apart.